Signs of Codependency & Addiction (Impacts & Negative Effects)

 Drawing Boundaries

-As explained by Psych Central, some of the steps in beginning to draw healthy boundaries include:
+Some of the steps in beginning to draw healthy boundaries include:

-• Defining personal emotions, rather than what “should” be felt
+- Defining personal emotions, rather than what “should” be felt.

-• Setting limits on one’s own behavior as well as others’ behaviors
+- Setting limits on one’s own behavior as well as others’ behaviors.

-• Being able to recognize and pursue one’s own needs rather than those of others
+- Being able to recognize and pursue one’s own needs rather than those of others.

-• Respecting one’s own boundaries as well as the boundaries of others
+- Respecting one’s own boundaries as well as the boundaries of others.

 Getting Help for Codependency and Drug Abuse